wix-incubator/homebrew-brew/README.md

 formulae.
 For example, to install the latest version of the Apple simulator utilities:

     brew update
-    brew install --HEAD applesimutils
+    brew install wix/brew/applesimutils

 To upgrade software:

     brew update
-    brew upgrade    # upgrade all software installed with Homebrew brew upgrade applesimutils   # update just the thrift compiler
+    brew upgrade    # upgrade all software installed with Homebrew brew upgrade applesimutils   # update just applesimutils

 Contributing
 ------------

-Please file bug reports and feature requests as GitHub issues against the individual project, not this repository - however, we do accept pull requests here.
+Please file bug reports and feature requests as GitHub issues against the individual project, not this repository—however, we do accept pull requests here.

 To do development on these formulae, first fork the repository on GitHub.
 Add your fork as a remote to your local clone: